MovieLabs/mddf/README.md

 __NOTE-5:__ The v1.9.0.1 release is a patch providing support for Avails 2.5.2

 __NOTE-6:__ Release 2.0 addresses major security issues associated with the use of the Apache log4j library.
 USE OF EARLIER VERSIONS IS NOT RECOMMENDED.

+__NOTE-7:__ Release 2.0.1 addresses major security issues associated with the use of the Apache log4j library and other dependency libraries.
+USE OF EARLIER VERSIONS IS NOT RECOMMENDED.

 ## <a name="h_Overview">2) Overview:</a>